olaven/newcycle-task/README.md

 * frontend lacks typing
 * stronger typing in backend
 * organization of modules leaves some things to be desired
+* server-side-events only pushes _updates_ to statistics, not an entire new payload

 ## Setup
 The system expects a local `.env` file with the following environment variables: